Click image for an 1024X657, 75KB version

 Shorewood Park and Salmon Creek Ravine Events:

 Unless otherwise noted all events are 10AM to Noon on the second Saturday of the month.
-Beginning in February 2010 this is a new schedule, changed from the third Saturday.
-We'll alternate between Shorewood Park and the Salmon Creek Ravine each month.
+The group alternates between Shorewood Park on even numbered months and the Salmon Creek Ravine on odd numbered months.
+Exceptions are January (4th Saturday) and April (1st Saturday)

-- Saturday January 16, 2010: Ivy [and more] Out in Salmon Creek Ravine.
-Google Map for Salmon Creek Ravine
+- Saturday January 22, 2011: Ivy [and more] Out in Salmon Creek Ravine.
+Google Map for Salmon Creek Ravine location>

 Come help clean up Shorewood Park.
 While it's in better shape than many forested parks (thanks to the dedicated work of a lot of volunteers) there are still plenty of invasives to remove.
 We also hope to be planting more native plants.

-- Saturday March 13, 2010: Ivy [and more] Out in Salmon Creek Ravine.
-Google Map for Salmon Creek Ravine
+- Saturday March 12, 2011: Ivy [and more] Out in Salmon Creek Ravine.
+Google Map for Salmon Creek Ravine location>

-- Saturday May 8, 2010: Ivy [and more] Out in Salmon Creek Ravine.
-Google Map for Salmon Creek Ravine
+- Saturday May 14, 2011: Ivy [and more] Out in Salmon Creek Ravine.
+Google Map for Salmon Creek Ravine location

 Eagle Landing Park Events: